Mozart, l'opéra rock: Act II

 Later, a mysterious, masked figure appears when Wolfgang is in dire need of money, commissioning him on behalf of an unnamed connoisseur.
-The commission is for a requiem mass and Wolfgang is paid 100 ducats upfront with a promise of more when he finishes.
-The mysterious figure leaves, telling him to work with the greatest possible care and while Constanze believes this will solve their financial problems, Wolfgang worries of something far more serious: he believes the man has come from the afterlife to signal the end.
+The commission is for a requiem mass, and Wolfgang is paid 100 ducats upfront with a promise of more when he finishes.
+The mysterious figure leaves, telling him to work with the greatest possible care.
+While Constanze believes this will solve their financial problems, Wolfgang worries about something far more serious: he believes the man has come from the afterlife to signal the end.